-Some dietary products promoting weight loss commonly contain synephrine as one of the attributes.
-Synephrine is a naturally occurring alkaloid found in citrus fruits and is known for its long lasting adrenic effects compared to noradrenaline or epinephadrine.
-The main advantages compared to other adrenaline stimulating supplements is the weaker effect on raising arterial tension and heart rate, which means lower side effects.
+Burn more fat in exercise by ingesting some synephrine.
+When exercising intensely the body mainly relies on glycogen storage: fat for fuel is used only when exercising at a low intensity.
+Dietary products promoting weight loss commonly contain synephrine as one of the ingredients.
+Synephrine is a naturally occurring alkaloid found in citrus fruits and is known for its long lasting adrenic effects compared to noradrenaline or epinephadrine, (all three help oxidise fat and carbohydrates for fuel).
+The main advantages compared to other adrenaline stimulating supplements is synephrine has a weaker effect on raising arterial tension and heart rate, which means lower side effects.